xWaLeEdOoOx/waleed-agent/README.md

 > Trusted local tooling for controlled environments.

-Do NOT expose it directly to the internet.
+- Do NOT expose it directly to the internet.
-Do NOT use it with untrusted prompts or users.
+- Do NOT use it with untrusted prompts or users.
-Security hardening is ongoing and remains the primary focus before a stable `v1.0`.
+- Security hardening is ongoing and remains the primary focus before a stable `v1.0`.
+- Please take your time reading and configuring the config file, especially the allowed and denied commands, this is the most important feature and every system and usecase is unique so i did not hardcode force anything that's why `waleed-agent` will not run without a config file beside it.
+- You can add waleed-agent to your shell / system variables to call it from anywhere in any folder/directory

 ---